tonton-pixel/emoji-test-list/README.md

 ## Description

-This NPM module returns a JSON-compatible object literal containing all emoji characters with their code, name and link to other fully-qualified or non-fully-qualified forms, as extracted from the Unicode data file `emoji-test.txt`.
+This Node module returns a JSON-compatible object literal containing all emoji characters with their code, name, and component status or link to other fully-qualified or non-fully-qualified (minimally-qualified or unqualified) forms, as extracted from the Unicode 12.0 data file `emoji-test.txt`.

-Please note that the following emoji characters are omitted, as mentioned in the data file header:

-- 12 keycap bases: number sign '#', asterisk '*', digits '0' to '9'
-- 26 singleton regional indicators: '🇦' to '🇿'

 ## Installing